I was not granted a domestic abuse injunction. What are my options?

 You may also be able to reapply for a domestic abuse restraining order if there has been a new incident of domestic abuse after you are denied the restraining order.

 If you believe the judge made an error of law by denying you the order, you can talk to a lawyer about the possibility of an appeal.
 Generally, appeals are complicated and you will most likely need the help of a lawyer.
-You may find a lawyer on our WI Finding a Lawyer page, and you can read about appeals on our Filing Appeals page.
+You may find a lawyer on our WI Finding a Lawyer page, and you can read about appeals on our File an Appeal page.